dyeo7/Predicting-Wine-Quality/README.md

 ### Random Forest:
-The Random Forest model was fine-tuned using GridSearchCV, and it performed best with the following results:
+The Random Forest model was fine-tuned using GridSearchCV to address the inherent class imbalance and optimize hyperparameters such as max_depth, max_features, and n_estimators.
+The best model configuration significantly improved performance:

+Before Tuning: The model struggled with the imbalanced classes, favoring the majority low-quality wines.
+After Tuning: The optimized model achieved an AUC score of 0.89 and an accuracy of 90.2%, demonstrating improved generalization and sensitivity to high-quality wines.

 Precision: 0.70